CarterStefan/bird_watcher/static/manual_testing/testing.md

 - Click the 'Login Here' link in the 'What is birdwatcher' box - You are taken to the register page

 - Click the 'UK Birds' link in the UK Birds box - You are taken to the UK Birds page

+- One bug I found when testing the register form was that the form was displayed when pressing the back button once registered.
+I corrected this by adding a check for if the user is logged in and if so to redirect to the homepage.

 ### Homepage